-12. Conformity of Production
+12. Conformity of production

 - 12.1.
-The conformity of production of emissions is already covered by the rules specified in UN Regulation No. [XXX] on WLTP.
-Therefore, the conformity of production for vehicles covered by both UN Regulation No. [XXX] on WLTP and UN Regulation on RDE are sufficient to cover this requirement. - 12.2.
-The manufacturer shall ensure that all vehicles within the PEMS test family are compliant with the Type 1 conformity of production requirements of the UN Regulation No. [XXX] on WLTP.
+The conformity of production requirements relating to light duty vehicle emissions are already covered by the rules specified in paragraph 8 of UN Regulation No. [154] on WLTP and therefore compliance with the conformity of production requirements of UN Regulation No. [154] can be considered as sufficient to cover the conformity of production requirements for vehicles type approved under this Regulation. - 12.2.
+In addition to the provisions in paragraph 12.1. the manufacturer shall ensure that all vehicles within the PEMS test family are compliant with the Type 1 conformity of production requirements of the-UN Regulation No. [154] on WLTP.